 Mouth rot is a bacterial infection of the gums and jawbones.
 It makes the inside of the mouth to become red and slightly puff.
 After some time the mouth will become yellow on the inside and around.
 This can result in puss leakage from the mouth and nose and also dead tissue inside the mouth.

 Mouth rot is common in all reptiles.
-If left untreated it can cause some serious health issues in bearded dragons such as intestinal track infection, respiratory infection and loss of teeth.
+If left untreated it can cause some serious health issues in bearded dragons such as intestinal tract infection, respiratory infection, and loss of teeth.

-Fortunately the early signs of a mouth rot is easy to see and cured.
+Fortunately, the early signs of mouth rot are easy to see and cured.

 Make sure your beardie is not under any stress.
 Try not to change their environment dramatically.

-Make sure the enclosure is free from anything that they can shew on and hurt their mouth in the process.
+Make sure the enclosure is free from anything that they can chew on and hurt their mouth in the process.

 11. Tail Rot